dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 ~~~~~~~~~~~~~~~~~
 We provide a small example data set for this tutorial that can be assembled
 in just a few minutes on a typical laptop computer.
 To get the example data
-set download it as an archived tar ball and extract it using the commands
+set, download it as an archived tar ball and extract it using the commands
 below.
 This will create a new directory called ``ipsimdata/`` in your current
 directory.